Unlock Guides

 Advanced ticket verification

 As shown above, ticket authenticity can be confirmed by scanning any Unlock-powered onchain ticket with any mobile phone camera without any additional requirements.
 However, in some cases, event organizers may want to “check in” a ticket to ensure it can’t be reused, or to verify the attendance of individuals.
-In this case, event organizers can use the Unlock Labs verifier, or a verifier like tokenproof.
+In this case, event organizers can use the Unlock Labs verifier as noted above, or a verifier like tokenproof.

 Was this article helpful?